FennaKort/verdantia-site/README.txt

 - adjusted fieldsets and item order for form
 [x] needs regex for phone and email
 [x] needs reset button for form
+[] needs subject textarea for form
-[] would be nice to improve styling of radio buttons+labels [] would be nice to swap services select for checkboxes
+[] would be nice to improve styling of radio buttons+labels [] would be nice to swap services select for checkboxes [] why won't the top and bottom padding for label.formField push out more space between the items?